HITECHCRIME/HC_SG09_Ignorant/README.md

 Here I come I will shout it in your face

 [VERSE 1]
-Finding your true self, though one
+Finding your true self, such a though one
-Look it's your black double, run
+Look it's black double, run (your)
 You're in trouble hun
-Brushing your needs off my shoulders
+brushing needs off my shoulders slow down, crush the frown
-Cold elbow through the face
-slow down,

 maybe it's too much for you
 maybe I'm too aggro but I found my crew lemme tell you the truth in a fair way but way too many things you did to me no reason to make me sway

+Cold elbow through the face

 [INTRO] 1:19
 feeling twisted did the count outside - lost it all